johngeraldcayabyab/evening-dew/README.md

 -Discard on edit doenst reset fields but erases it -Options with initial value with many options only has one value. making it confusing on initial render -order lines has if has option, value changes because its a different key making it not reload on change (what?)
+-recursion shall be delegated in the front end